At a Glance

 There are several kinds of ADHD medications.
 They affect the way parts of the brain communicate with each other.
 This can help to increase alertness, improve working memory and reduce hyperactivity.
-While these medications are helpful for many kids with ADHD to varying degrees, for about 20 percent they do not help much at all.
+While these medications are helpful for many kids with ADHD to varying degrees, they don’t seem to help much at all in some cases.

 The two main categories of ADHD drugs are stimulants and non-stimulants.
 Those medications, as well as some lesser-used drugs, are briefly described here.

 This information can help you prepare questions to ask your child’s doctor.
 Once your child has had a thorough evaluation for ADHD, you and the doctor can then decide which ADHD medication, if any, might be right for your child.